Ranked: 54 retro dishes we think deserve a comeback

 Natalia Lisovskaya/Shutterstock

-Classic French dish duck à l’orange was considered the height of sophistication in the 1960s, when it was brought to the attention of US and UK gourmets by TV chef Julia Child.
-A taste bud–tingling combination of sweet, sour and savoury flavours, it's a dish that not only tastes wonderful, but can be plated up prettily, too – so it's no wonder it became an instant hit at fine dining restaurants.
+Classic French dish duck à l’orange was considered the height of sophistication in the 1960s, when TV chef Julia Child brought it to the attention of US and UK gourmets.
+A taste bud–tingling combination of sweet, sour and savoury flavours, it's a dish that not only tastes wonderful, but can also be plated up prettily – so it's no wonder it became an instant hit at fine dining restaurants.
 Despite its deliciousness, it's a main course you rarely see on menus these days.
 Maybe it's time to resurrect the recipe at home?

 8. Vichyssoise